-Dr Stephen van Leeuwen, BHP/Curtin Indigenous Professor in Biodiversity & Environmental Science
+Dr Stephen van Leeuwen, Indigenous Facilitator

 See Stephen’s full research profile here.

 Research outputs linked to policy change and decision-making

 - Through IAC, Dr van Leeuwen has influenced Indigenous engagement and inclusion across major programs within DAWE including the 2021 SoE report, RAP, Reef Trust, 2019 IPA Competitive Grants Round and design of NESP 2.
 He also co-authored the IAC’s submission to the EPBC review and independent submissions tendered by Indigenous Working Groups for the TSR Hub and Ecological Society of Australia (ESA).